Recent Legal Update

 Analysis

 Apply the Rule to the Facts: The facts describe real property facing foreclosure due to unpaid back taxes and a desire to prevent the foreclosure.
 If the tax foreclosure sale happens and the winning bid exceeds the taxes owed and the allowed sale-related costs, the extra money becomes surplus.
-Whether the owner receives that surplus depends on whether other valid claims (such as liens) must be paid from the proceeds and whether the person conducting the sale can clearly identify who is entitled to the remainder.
-If there is any doubt, the surplus is typically paid to the Clerk of Superior Court to hold until the proper recipient is determined.
+Whether the owner receives that surplus depends on whether other valid claims or interests must be paid from the proceeds and whether the Clerk can clearly identify who is entitled to the remainder.
+If there is any doubt, the surplus is typically held by the Clerk of Superior Court until the proper recipient is determined.

 Process & Timing

-1. Who files: A claimant to the surplus (often the former owner, a lienholder, or an heir).
+- Who files: A claimant to the surplus (often the former owner, a lienholder, or an heir).
 Where: The Clerk of Superior Court in the county where the sale occurred.
 What: A special proceeding to determine ownership of surplus funds when the surplus is held by the Clerk.
-When: After the sale proceeds are distributed and any surplus is paid into the Clerk’s office (timing can vary by county and by the type of foreclosure process used).
+In tax foreclosure matters, this is generally addressed through the procedure referenced in N.C.
+Gen. Stat. § 1-339.71.
+When: After the sale proceeds are distributed and any surplus is paid into or held by the Clerk’s office (timing can vary by county and by whether the foreclosure proceeded under N.C.
+Gen. Stat. § 105-374 or § 105-375).

 Exceptions & Pitfalls

-• Other liens can reduce or eliminate the surplus: Even if a sale price looks “high,” valid claims with priority may be paid from the proceeds before any remainder is available to the former owner.
+- Other liens or interests can reduce or eliminate the surplus: Even if a sale price looks “high,” valid claims with priority may be paid from the proceeds before any remainder is available to the former owner.

 Conclusion